HOW TO PRAY

 The words recited should be in Arabic.
 Learning to pray when your language is not Arabic can seem to be a very difficult task.
 However it is not as difficult as it may appear to you.

 Allah does not put a burden on anyone that they cannot bare.
-Therefore the Prophet peace be upon him instructed new Muslims to learn a short supplication (Subhaan-Allaah wa’l-hamdu Lillaah wa laa ilaaha ill-Allaah wa Allaahu akbar wa laa hawla wa la quwwata illa Billaah) which they can recite in heir prayers.
+Therefore the Prophet peace be upon him instructed new Muslims to learn a short supplication (Subhaan-Allaah wa’l-hamdu Lillaah wa laa ilaaha ill-Allaah wa Allaahu akbar wa laa hawla wa la quwwata illa Billaah) which they can recite in their prayers.

 Try to memorize the following